Information about Insulin Glulisine

-insulin Glulisine is used in the treatment of type 1 diabetes and type 2 diabetes
+Insulin Glulisine is used in the treatment of diabetes.

-Fall in blood sugar level, Weight gain, Lipodystrophy, Injection site allergic reaction
+Hypoglycemia (low blood sugar level), Injection site allergic reaction